mglush/mglush/README.md

 - **Skating** - my way to blow off steam and de-stress after a hard day's work.
 I started actively street skating my senior year of high school, in 2019, and have stayed with it since.

 ## Looking For
-I am actively looking for work in the fields of backend risk management, algorithmic quant trading, or software development.
+I am actively looking for work in the fields of risk management, quant research, algorithmic quant trading, or backend software development.
 Please, do reach out to me about any opportunities you think I'm a good fit for!
 I am also very interested in any research opportunities/propositions.

 ## Contact Me
 1) Email me at [michael.glushchenko@gmail.com](mailto:michael.glushchenko@gmail.com).